paritytech/metadata-portal/docs/NOTES.md

     - Deposits the signed chain spec or metadata as a QR image file in `public/qr`

 ### `% metadata-cli update`
-1. This subcommand can update from either a live node or from the GitHub release assets.
+1. This subcommand can update (for later manual signing) from either a live node or from the GitHub release assets.
 By default, it updates from a node.
     - To update from a node: `metadata-cli update -s node`
     - To update from GitHub: `metadata-cli update -s github`
 2. Iterates through each chain in `config.toml`